History

 The Blue Bird

 The play “Blue Bird” (French: “L’Oiseau bleu”) is a work of Belgian playwriter Maurice Maeterlinck.
-It premiered in Moscow Art Theater in 1908.
+It premiered in the Moscow Art Theater in 1908.
 The role played by Maria Germanova attracted most of the attention of the public, mainly because of Germanova’s costume.
 The photo of Maria Germanova became so famous that it led to many interpretations and mystery stories on various blogs.
 This role of the witch brought Germanova fame outside of the Russian borders.

 Maria Germanova as The Witch in the play The Blue Bird written by Maurice Maeterlinck.